allegro/allegro.tech/_posts/2014-11-19-dont-loose-users-context-when-installing-android-app.md

 </center>

-Even though web developers did their homework, it is still a common scenario to install an application and just loose context of where you were just before.
+Even though web developers did their homework, it is still a common scenario to install an application and just lose context of where you were just before.

 Let's say a user is browsing through offers on a real estate page.
 She notices a banner at the top which advertises her to install a mobile application.